leakkari/DesignProject/README.md

-# DPM

-Design Principle and Methods.
+# Design Principle and Methods

-About the Design Project:
+## About the Design Project:

 ![playground](Playground.png)

-The goal of this project is to design and construct a machine that can autonomously navigate a closed course in search of a set of colored rings.
-Once found, the machine must determine how to grasp and retrieve as many rings as possible, taking into account the value of each ring as depicted by its color.
+### The goal of this project is to design and construct a machine that can autonomously navigate a closed course in search of a set of colored rings.
+Once found, the machine must determine how to grasp and retrieve as many rings as possible, taking into account the value of each ring asdepicted by its color.
 In order to count, a ring must be returned to the starting corner.

+*------------------------------------------*
-Consider the scenario depicted in Figure 1, with two players labeled 1 and 3.
+Consider the scenario depicted in the figure above, with two players labeled 1 and 3.
 The labels indicate the corners each machine started in, so Player 1 starts in Corner 1 (Green Zone) and Player 3 in Corner 3 (Red Zone).
 Each of the zones is surrounded by a virtual river (blue regions), connected to a central island (Yellow Zone) by tunnels.
 Each zone corresponds to a rectangular